Looking for white hat backlinks?

 – Eric Ward, author of the “Ultimate Guide to Link Building”

-This post contains 42, no-BS evergreen link building tactics that still work in 2019, and guaranteed to get you white hat backlinks.
-Because why fixing something that already works?
+This post contains 42, no-BS evergreen link building tactics that still work in 2022, and guaranteed to get you white hat backlinks.
+Because why fix something that already works?

 As simple as they are, you still have to make them actually work by applying some common sense: